 What is Transitional Housing?

-WSP Transitional Housing is a client-centered transitional housing program for individuals/families who are homeless or in need of transitional housing as a result of fleeing intimate partner/domestic violence, dating violence, sexual assault and/or stalking.
+Stand Strong Transitional Housing is a client-centered transitional housing program for individuals/families who are homeless or in need of transitional housing as a result of fleeing intimate partner/domestic violence, dating violence, sexual assault and/or stalking.
 The 6 to 24 month program provides support services to survivors using a client empowerment model.
-The goal of Transitional Housing at the WSP is to assist clients in attaining emotional health, the development of safe and healthy lifestyles for independent living, and economic self-sufficiency as they prepare to move into permanent housing.
+The goal of Transitional Housing at Stand Strong is to assist clients in attaining emotional health, the development of safe and healthy lifestyles for independent living, and economic self-sufficiency as they prepare to move into permanent housing.
 We seek to meet these goals by offering advocacy services, employment assistance, counseling, legal services, children’s services, life skill groups, and assistance with obtaining permanent housing.
 Our follow-up services are made available for a minimum of three months after a client finishes the program.

 Who is eligible?

 Stand Strong’s Transitional Housing Program requires a referral from one of our programs such as counseling or our Safe House.
 We also take referrals from community project partners.

 Determination of acceptance into Transitional Housing will be made on a case-by-case basis, based on the following minimum criteria and guidelines.
 Applicant must be: